younata/younata.github.io/_posts/2020-06-28-uikit-testing-views.md

-—
+---
 layout: post
-title: Unit Testing UIKit - Part 1
+title: Unit Testing UIKit - Views
 date: 2020-06-28
 tags: ios unit testing uikit view controller
-—
+---

 Unit testing is a way to automate verification of code.
 It’s not the be-all end-all of program verification, but it’s a really good start.
 Unit testing goes a long way towards augmenting QA and manual verification to ensure that your code works.